695kede/xilinx-edge-ai/docs/ML-CIFAR10-Caffe/README.md

 ## 3.3 Docker Image

-My colleague [Kester Aernoudt](mailto:kestera@xilinx.com) has created an image with the [Docker](https://www.docker.com/) container.
-Please contact him directly.
+[Kester Aernoudt](mailto:kestera@xilinx.com) has created an image with the [Docker](https://www.docker.com/) container, you can download it [here](https://cloud.docker.com/u/kesteraernoudt/repository/docker/kesteraernoudt/dnndk_2.08).
 The image has all the ML tools needed to run this tutorial already pre-installed.
 This is likely the simplest way for you to get the tools up and running.

 :pushpin: **Note:** To use this Docker image, you need to have the [Nvidia Docker Tool](https://github.com/NVIDIA/nvidia-docker) and an NVIDIA GPU card installed.